 The Fifth Money Laundering Directive has been passed.
 Here’s what you need to know

-The Fourth Money Laundering Directive may have only recently been implemented into national law around the EU, but on 19 April 2018, the European Parliament announced it had adopted the Fifth Anti-Money Laundering Directive.
+It may feel like the Fourth Money Laundering Directive has only recently been implemented into national law around the EU, but on 19 April 2018, the European Parliament announced it had adopted the Fifth Anti-Money Laundering Directive.
 On 19 June 2018 the final text was published.
 EU members will have 18 months to transpose the Fifth Directive into national law.
 However, some countries have already done so.

 What is 5AMLD?